How Do You Have A Successful Manufacturing Business That Sells Directly To The Consumer Online?

 How will you sell 100 units in a month, and what do you need to do to make that happen?

-2. Having a Website
+2. Manufacturers Need a Website

 I’m not talking about English or Spanish.

 I’m talking about wording everything for the customer who knows nothing about your product and needs to be educated.
-It needs to be so easily explained that a child would understand what your product does.
+It also needs to be so easily explained that a child would understand what your product does.

 Confused people lose interest or switch to the analytic mode, which is rarely useful for selling a product.